-- Use of α1-adrenergic blocking agents may lead to intraoperative floppy iris syndrome during cataract and glaucoma surgery and warrant modification in surgical techniques as needed. - Orthostatic hypotension may occur with all agents, but is more common with doxazosin, prazosin and terazosin, especially after the first dose. - Doxazosin, prazosin, and Cardura XL are contraindicated in patients with hypersensitivity to quinazolines (eg, prazosin, terazosin). - \circ Use of α_1 -adrenergic blocking agents has been associated with priapism.
+- α1-adrenergic blocking agents: - Use of α1-adrenergic blocking agents may lead to intraoperative floppy iris syndrome during cataract and glaucoma surgery and warrant modification in surgical techniques as needed. - Orthostatic hypotension may occur with all agents, but is more common with doxazosin, prazosin, and terazosin, especially after the first dose. - Doxazosin, prazosin, and Cardura XL are contraindicated in patients with hypersensitivity to quinazolines (eg, prazosin, terazosin). - $\circ$ Use of $\alpha_1$ -adrenergic blocking agents has been associated with priapism.
 Patients must be advised about the seriousness of this condition. - Tamsulosin may cause serious allergic reactions in patients allergic to sulfa. - Silodosin and alfuzosin are contraindicated in patients with severe hepatic impairment and in those who are taking strong cytochrome P450 (CYP) 3A4 inhibitors.
 Tamsulosin also should not be used with strong CYP3A4 inhibitors. - Silodosin is contraindicated in patients with creatinine clearance of less than 30 mL/minute.
 Silodosin may also increase the risk of QT prolongation.
-Silodosin should not be used with concurrent strong inhibitors of P-glycoprotein. - Five-alpha (5-α)-reductase inhibitors:
+Silodosin should not be used with concurrent strong inhibitors of P-glycoprotein. - 5-alpha (5-α)-reductase inhibitors: - Dutasteride and finasteride are contraindicated in women who are pregnant or have child-bearing potential; these agents should also be avoided in pediatric patients. - These agents may increase the risk of high-grade prostate cancer.
+Since these agents can decrease plasma prostate specific antigen (PSA) levels, a new PSA baseline should be obtained after at least 3 months of therapy and used for monitoring of prostate cancer. - Blood donation should be avoided during and for at least 6 months after therapy discontinuation.